biaowww/biaowww.github.io/_posts/2015-02-15-is-there-data-scientist-in-china.md

 ---
 _disclaimer: The views and opinions expressed in this article are those solely of the author and do not necessarily reflect the condition of any company of any kind._

 This whole BIG DATA thing has by all means piqued China's curiosity.

-Moreover, many companies across industries in China, especially tech companies are taking action to build their data properties and assets, and deploying a data army is one essential part of it.
+Moreover, many companies across industries in China, especially tech companies are taking action to build their in-house capability to mine their goldmine, and deploying an army with relevant skills is one essential part of it.

-Data scientist is probably one of the most significant data roles in tech companies in Silicon Valley.
-They lead data project by speaking the language of data, providing top-notch technical expertise, but most importantly they keep data project on track and always align it with company's core business.
-They are engineers, but more often than not businessmen.
+Data scientist is probably one of the most significant roles in the this squad.

-As needed as it sounds for tech companies in China, Let's see how it pans out.
+- They provide required not only technical but business expertise
+- They lead project to drive measureable changes
+- They speak the new language of data, insinuating a more data-driven culture to be

+**How does data scientist work in China?**

 __Data Scientist is Not One Guy.__ The fact that more and more tech companies in China start to value and use data, has indeed changed how they hire data talents.
 As a matter of fact, current job market is fully filled with all sorts of data-related positions, but sadly enough, no or very few data scientist.